 Dangerous Liaisons (1988)

-Marquise de Merteuil: When I came out into society I was 15.
+Marquise de Merteuil: When I came out into society, I was fifteen.
 I already knew that the role I was condemned to, namely to keep quiet and do what I was told, gave me the perfect opportunity to listen and observe.
 Not to what people told me, which naturally was of no interest, but to whatever it was they were trying to hide.
 I practiced detachment.
-I learned how to look cheerful while under the table I stuck a fork into the back of my hand.
+I learned how to look cheerful while, under the table, I stuck a fork into the back of my hand.
 I became a virtuoso of deceit.
-It wasn't pleasure I was afer, it was knowledge.
-I consulted the strictest moralists to learn how to appear, philosophers to find out what to think, and novelists to see what I could get away with, and in the end, I distilled everything to one wonderfully simple principle: win or die.
+It wasn't pleasure I was after, it was knowledge.
+I consulted the strictest moralists to learn how to appear, philosophers to find out what to think, and novelists to see what I could get away with.
+And in the end, I distilled everything to one wonderfully simple principle: win or die.

 Marquise de Merteuil: You'll find the shame is like the pain, you only feel it once.

 Vicomte de Valmont: You see, I have no intention of breaking down her prejudices.
 I want her to believe in God and virtue and the sanctity of marriage, and still not be able to stop herself.
 I want the excitement of watching her betray everything that's is most important to her.
 Surely you understand that.
 I thought betrayal was your favorite word.